-High spatial resolution images allow descrimination of the vessel wall and areas of wall thickening/stenosis which are the target for intervention however these images take several minutes to acquire.
+High spatial resolution images allow discrimination of the vessel wall and areas of wall thickening/stenosis which are the target for intervention however these images take several minutes to acquire.
 This creates a clinical problem as there is a short transit time between arterial and venous filling and during the acquisition time gadolinium contrast medium is distributed throughout both arteries and veins.
-The resulting "venous overlay" makes it difficult to interpet small arteries, especially when diseased.
+The resulting "venous overlay" makes it difficult to interpret small arteries, especially when diseased.

-The purpose of this challenge is to seperate the arteries and veins from these high resolution datasets while retaining the same level of anatomical detail.
+The purpose of this challenge is to separate the arteries and veins from these high resolution datasets while retaining the same level of anatomical detail.
 The resultant arterial and venous images could greatly improve procedural planning and increase the rate of limb salvage.
 Although the arteries are the primary target for interventions the venous images are also clinically useful when planning vein harvest for bypass grafting.

-We anticipate that machine learning ulitilising semantic segmentation will be able to improve the ease of interpretation of these images.
+We anticipate that machine learning utilizing semantic segmentation will be able to improve the ease of interpretation of these images.
 This challenge will accept entries utilising any and all methods which follow the rules, see the Rules page.
 Expected difficulties in completing this challenge are:

 - The proximity of the arteries to the veins - these effective abut one another with only a thin wall to seperate.